 Wet all over: Watersheds and Aquatic Ecosystems

 Grade 6 and Life Science: Water is incredibly important to all living things-so much so that entire ecosystems can revolve around the water in an area.
 Join us in examining an aquatic ecosystem and determining just how important a watershed is.
 Observe a model ecosystem and conduct an experiment exploring human impact.
 SOLs: 6.7, LS.
 9, LS.
 11

 Life Science and Biology: This class takes a first-hand look at the incredible sensory organ, the eye, and its complex connection with the brain, which provides us with the ability to see.
 Students dissect a cow eye and examine and compare its structure and function to that of the human eye.
 SOLs: LS.3

 Life Science and Biology: Investigate the science of genetics in this class.
 Students learn about the structure and function of DNA and extract it from a strawberry.
 They also explore and compare genetic traits which make each of us unique.
 SOLs: LS.2, LS.13, LS.14

 Chemistry: Oh no!
 We’ve mixed up some of our chemicals.
 Help our museum educators design an experiment to identify our mystery chemical and explore a number of exciting chemical reactions.
 SOLs: P.S 1, CH 1, CH 3

 “All Ages” Programs

-Outreach and In-Museum Astronomy Programs are now available during school operating hours and for after-school care programs.
-Maximum class size: 30 students per presentation with Outreach; 22 students per presentation with In-Museum visit.
-Each program uses modern computer graphics and imagery to explore astronomy topics in a format designed for both children and adults.
+In-Museum Astronomy Programs are now available during school operating hours and for after-school care programs.
 The programs are adaptable for audiences from Kindergarten through adult.
-Maximum: 30 individuals.
+Maximum: 125 individuals per program.